In this article:

 People commonly report autoimmune flare-ups, where their symptoms worsen for some time.
 Autoimmune diseases can also go into remission, where the symptoms improve or disappear.
 Treating these diseases largely relies on managing inflammation and preventing other chronic conditions associated with autoimmune disease.

 We know very little about what causes autoimmunity.
 Current theories suggest a combination of environmental and genetic factors may cause autoimmune diseases.
-Autoimmune disorders tend to travel in families, so there is evidence for a strong genetic component.
+Autoimmune disorders tend to run in families, so there is evidence for a strong genetic component.
 Some studies suggest that genetics account for 30% of autoimmune diseases, whereas 70% is environmental.
-Given the right environmental stressors, people with genes predispose them to autoimmunity are at a heightened risk for disease.
+Given the right environmental stressors, people with genes predisposing them to autoimmunity are at a heightened risk for disease.

 Environmental factors that may cause autoimmunity include:

 A leaky gut, caused by increased intestinal permeability, is thought to be the gateway for environmental toxins to leak into our systems.
 Our intestines are home to trillions of bacteria that help us digest food, fight pathogens, and maintain our overall health.
 When something disrupts our gut microbiome, it can cause a build-up of toxins in our body and cause our immune systems to react.